-Due to classes running continuously, we meet prospective students by appointment only during our hours of 9:00am - 5:00pm Monday through Thursday, and 9:00am - 1:30pm on Fridays.
+Due to classes running continuously, we meet prospective students by appointment only during our hours of Monday - Thursday 9am - 5pm and Fridays 9am - 1pm.
 To make an appointment, please contact our Admissions Coordinator, at 317-759-DRAW (3729) or by email at firstname.lastname@example.org

 The easiest way to register for a class is using the online registration form and payment portal.
 You are also welcome to come into the school and register in the admission office or to mail a paper form to the school.
 Registration payments are required to hold your seat on the roster for the class of your choice, and can be paid online, or in person using cash, check, money order, or credit/debit.
 Students may also mail registration fees to the school using check or money order, although your seat cannot be guaranteed until the payment is received.
 Registration fees are nonrefundable after 3 business days.

 While ISP's programs are too low-cost to qualify for Federal Financial Aid, there are payment options available to students.
 All students are eligible to use payment plans, which break up the cost of tuition and fees over the time the student is enrolled, at no additional cost.
 More information about each program's payment plan can be found in the Courses section of the website.
 Many students are eligible for state, local, or third-party aid and are responsible for securing this funding prior to enrolling if they wish to utilize it.
 ISP will work with these paying agencies to the extent possible within the paying agency's regulations.